philipcristiano/worker_process/docs/source/index.rst

 Welcome to workerprocess's documentation!
 =========================================

-`workerprocess` is a library that makes your day simpler by providing an easy base class for background workers.
+WorkerProcess is a library that makes your day simpler by providing an easy base class for background workers.

 .. literalinclude:: ../../examples/example_worker.py